PiXTime: A Model for Federated Time Series Forecasting with Heterogeneous Data across Nodes: Experiments

-\textbf{Implementation Details } Our experiments follow an open-source benchmark \cite{Code}, including the implementations of baseline models, evaluation metrics, and hyperparameter settings.
-Unless otherwise stated, all experiments are under supervised training, use a look-back window of 96, prediction lengths of \{96, 192, 336, 720\}.
-For all non-federated experiments, we use the Adam optimizer.
-Federated experiments are conducted in a multi-node setting using Google’s FedOPT framework~\cite{FedOPT}, with Adam as the node optimizer (CLIENTOPT in FedOPT) for local model training.
-In all experiments' training, we use a batch size of 32, 10 training epochs, and set the learning rate to 0.0001.
-We report results using two widely used metrics: Mean Squared Error (MSE) and Mean Absolute Error (MAE).
-Lower values indicate better performance for both metrics.
+\textbf{Implementation Details.} Our experiments follow an open-source benchmark \cite{Code}, including the implementations of baseline models, evaluation metrics, and hyperparameter settings.
+Unless otherwise stated, all experiments use the widely-used settings, with a look-back window of 96, prediction lengths of \{96, 192, 336, 720\}, a patch length of 16, and non-overlapped patching following PatchTST \cite{PatchTST}; For the non-federated experiments, we use the Adam optimizer; For the federated experiments, we use Algorithm 1 to optimize the models, with network scale $N=8$, local epochs $E=5$, and a fraction of activated nodes 50\%.
+We report results using the Mean Squared Error (MSE) and the Mean Absolute Error (MAE) metrics, with lower values indicating better performance for both.
+Detailed hyperparameter configurations are available in our repository.